FiRST: Finetuning Router-Selective Transformers for Input-Adaptive Latency Reduction: Proposed Solution: FiRST

 \section{Proposed Solution: \textsc{FiRST}}

 Let us first understand what it entails to learn an optimal subsequence of layers for any input.
-Consider the full transformer sequence to be $F^* = \{\phi_1, \phi_2, \ldots, \phi_m\}$.
-Any optimal subsequence for an input $\mathcal{X}$: $F_{OPT, \mathcal{X}}$ could be thought of as finding an optimal path through a binary tree of functions.
+Consider the full transformer sequence to be $\mathcal{F}^* = \{\phi_1, \phi_2, \ldots, \phi_m\}$.
+Any optimal subsequence for an input $\mathcal{X}$: $\mathcal{F}_{OPT, \mathcal{X}}$ could be thought of as finding an optimal path through a binary tree of functions.
 Formally, let every level in the binary tree correspond to a transformer layer and the $0^{th}$ layer corresponds to the initial embedding look up; i.e., at depth $i \in [m]$, there would be $2^i$ nodes, each corresponding to either $\phi_{i}$ or $\overline{\phi_{i}}$, where the former denotes that a particular transformer layer is included in the optimal path whereas the latter denotes that it is not included.
 Each (of the $2^{i-1}$ nodes) $\phi_i$ or $\overline{\phi_i}$ has two children, corresponding to the next transformer layer: $\phi_{i+1}$ and $\overline{\phi_{i+1}}$ (See Figure \ref{fig:binary}).
-In such a tree structure, for example, the path $\{\phi_{i-1}, \overline{\phi_{i}}, \overline{\phi_{i+1}}, \phi_{i+2}\}$ indicates the subsequence of transformer layers $\{\phi_i, \phi_{i+2}\}$.
-For any transformer layer $\phi_{i}$ in this tree, let $Anc(\phi_i) = k, 0<k<i$ denote the the lowest ancestor node where the corresponding transformer node $\phi_k$ is included in the sequence.
-In the above example, $Anc(\phi_{i+2}) = \phi_{i-1}$.
+In such a tree structure, for example, the path $\{ \phi_{i}, \overline{\phi_{i+1}}, \phi_{i+2}\}$ indicates the subsequence of transformer layers $\{\phi_i, \phi_{i+2}\}$.
+For any transformer layer $\phi_{i}$ in this tree, let $Anc(\phi_i) = k, 0\leq k<i$ denote the the lowest ancestor node where the corresponding transformer node $\phi_k$ is included in the sequence.
+In the above example, $Anc(\phi_{i+2}) = \phi_{i}$.

-For any such sequence of functions $\mathcal{F}$, at level $i$, the autoregressive computations for the $j^{th}$ position corresponding to the $j^{th}$ token in the input sequence, Equation \ref{eq:autoregressive}, would now be modified as follows.
+Consider a sequence of functions $\mathcal{F}$, where for level $i$, $Anc(\phi_i) = \phi_k$.
+The autoregressive computations for the $j^{th}$ token in the input sequence (originally Eq \ref{eq:autoregressive}), would now be modified as:

-Our problem translates to navigating this binary tree to find the optimal path $\mathcal{F}_{OPT}$ for any given input sequence and task.
-Since there are $2^m$ paths in this tree, we propose to approximate the optimal choice by making this decision in a greedy fashion at each node.
-Formally, we propose to add a (lightweight and fast) router $R_i$ before every transformer layer $\phi_i$ in the model, that will predict whether $\phi_i$ will be selected or not.
+Our problem translates to navigating this binary tree to find the optimal path $\mathcal{F}_{OPT}$ for an input sequence and task.
+Since there are $2^m$ paths in this tree, we propose to approximate the optimal by making a decision in a greedy fashion at each node.
+Formally, we add a (lightweight and fast) router $R_i$ before every transformer layer $\phi_i$ in the model, that will predict whether $\phi_i$ will be selected or not.